mahi028/littlelemon/README.md

 DB_PORT=port
 DB_NAME=db_name
 ```
-`Note:` This config uses postgres database, if you want to run localy with sqlite, replace the follwing code in `restaurent/restaurent/settings/py`.
+`Note:` This config uses postgres database.
+If you want to run localy with sqlite, replace the follwing code in `restaurent/restaurent/settings.py`.

 replace:
 ```python